ChildCare Education Institute | Evaluated Learning Experience

 December 2023 - Present.

-This course is taught in an online module format consisting of ongoing and cumulative objective-based assessments (quizzes and final exam), open-ended essays, student activity, and formal observations with written feedback.
+This course is taught in an online module format (with a required textbook) consisting of ongoing and cumulative objective-based assessments (quizzes and final exam), open-ended essays, student activity, and formal observations with written feedback.
 Students receive monitoring and feedback from personal Education Coaches throughout the process.
-Major topics include child development principles, health, safety, nutrition standards, child assessment, positive guidance strategies, classroom management, curriculum planning, partnering with families, and professionalism.
+The course exceeds the clock hours required by the Department of Children and Families in the State of Florida.
+Major topics include health safety and nutrition, child development, child assessment, classroom management and guidance, family partnerships, and professionalism.
+Prerequisite: successful completion of a 40-hour training course and a total of 480 hours of fieldwork (80 hours of which can be completed while enrolled in the certificate program).

-In the lower division baccalaureate/associate degree category, 1 semester hour in Early Childhood Education or Early Childhood Education (12/23).
+In the lower division baccalaureate/associate degree category, 4 semester hours in Human/Child Development or Early Childhood Education (12/23).